Translating Discoveries into Effective Devices to Treat Pain

 • Using multisite, closed-loop deep brain stimulation to treat chronic neuropathic pain

-• Conducting a mechanistic clinical trial to uncover the phenomena underlying pain relief by transcutaneous auricular neurostimulation
+• Conducting a mechanistic clinical trial to uncover mechanisms underlying pain relief by transcutaneous auricular neurostimulation

 • Baylor College of Medicine – Texas